camunda/camunda-docs-static/get-started/content/bpmn20/model.md

 ---

 In this section you learn how to create your first BPMN 2.0 process with the Camunda Modeler.
-Start up Camunda Modeler now.
+Start up the Camunda Modeler now.

 # Create a new BPMN Diagram

-Create new BPMN diagram by clicking *File > New File > BPMN Diagram*.
+Create a new BPMN diagram by clicking *File > New File > BPMN Diagram*.

 {{< img src="../img/modeler-new-bpmn-diagram.png" >}}